 To start with some introductory knowledge, please visit grid studies.

-Here are open source applications others have scripted using the above environments.
-Many of the applications require Max which includes a free runtime.
+Here are open source projects others have scripted using the above environments.
+Many require Max which can be downloaded and run for free, without a license.

-email@example.com to have your application listed.
+firstname.lastname@example.org to have your project listed.
 We suggest github for hosting your project.

 - mlr – the original live sample-cutting platform.